seblum/pyactms/README.md

 ```

 ## Files

 - **actms.py** - Contains the interface of ACT-MS and methods to load a user data set into the visicon of ACT-R.

-- **actr.py** - Contains the dispatcher of ACT-R version 7.13., which is necessary to form a connection between python and ACT-R.
+- **actr.py** - Contains the dispatcher of ACT-R version 7.12., which is necessary to form a connection between python and ACT-R (see http://act-r.psy.cmu.edu/).

 ## Example